Repeatable Data Science: A Demo

 Metadata File

 The app makes use of a metadata file for the stations in the bikeshare system.
 The station info data frame contains a mapping from the numeric stations ids to their names, latitudes, and longitudes.
-The data frame is stored as a pin on Connect and is updated every week by a scheduled R Markdown document on Connect.
+The data frame is stored as a pin on Connect and is updated every week by a scheduled Quarto document on Connect.
 The security of the app is improved by securely accessing the pin with a Connect API key stored as an environment variable on Connect.

 One of the nice features of data pins on Connect is that users can see a rendering of the data in the Connect UI.